Tirzepatide vs Semaglutide: Receptor Mechanism Comparison

 Semaglutide (molecular weight: 4,113.58 Da) is structurally derived from human GLP-1 with two key modifications: a substitution at position 8 (Aib for Ala) to prevent DPP-4 degradation, and a C18 fatty diacid linker at position 26 for albumin binding and extended half-life.

-Tirzepatide (molecular weight: 4,813.48 Da) is a synthetic 39-amino acid peptide designed as a “twincretin” — engineered to balance GIP and GLP-1 receptor activity through a novel amino acid sequence that incorporates structural features of both GIP and GLP-1, along with a C20 fatty diacid modification for extended half-life (~5 days).
+Tirzepatide (molecular weight: 4,813.48 Da) is a synthetic 39-amino-acid peptide designed as a “twincretin” — engineered to balance GIP and GLP-1 receptor activity through a novel amino acid sequence incorporating structural features of both hormones, along with a C20 fatty diacid modification for extended half-life (~5 days).
+The molecular weight difference should be accounted for when converting between mass and molar concentration for any comparative research design.

 Research Applications